marrus-sh/CharListGen/README.md

   0000–10FFFF.
 Codepoints may be followed by any number of additional characters (on the same line); which may be used as documentation.
+Codepoints may optionally be preceded by the string `U+`.

 Characters must be separated by at least one non–codepoint line.
 This may be blank, or have additional documentation.